michaeldyrynda/laravel-efficient-uuid/README.md

 For more information, check out [this post](https://www.percona.com/blog/2014/12/19/store-uuid-optimized-way/) on storing and working with UUID in an optimised manner.

 Using UUIDs in Laravel is made super simple in combination with [laravel-model-uuid](https://github.com/michaeldyrynda/laravel-model-uuid).
+Note that when using `laravel-model-uuid`, if you are not casting your UUIDs or calling the query builder directly, you'll need to use the `getBytes` method when setting the UUID on the database, otherwise your values will be truncated.
+Depending on your MySQL/MariaDB configuration, this may lead to application errors due to strict settings.
+See #1 for more information.

 ## Installation